brease568/SimpleRat/README.md

 keytool -genkey -alias signFiles -keystore examplestore
 ```
 - Second, execute the server and client with the '-s' switch option and specify the keystore and password.
+Currently, this version does not support specifying the keystore via path, so you must use java switch options as follows:

 ServerRat.jar
 ```bash